akashrajk54/DroneFlightPlanner/README.md

    7. Set up environment variables by creating a .env file then add the key values:

-       Generate a New Secret Key:
+       Generate a New Django Secret Key:

        Into your terminal type "python" and hit enter it will open the python console then run the below code: